-Reflecting its concern for the preservation and continuation of the unique culture and traditions of Liiv (Livonian) people, from 2014 the Boris and Ināra Teterev Foundation supports the work of the “Liiv (Livonian) Association LĪVOD ĪT”.
-This support helps the organisation in its work in Riga and its regional branches in Kolka, Mazirbe and Ventspils.
+Reflecting its concern for the preservation and continuation of the unique culture and traditions of Liiv (Livonian) people, from 2014 the Boris and Ināra Teterev Foundation supported the work of the “Liiv (Livonian) Association (Līvõd Īt).
+This support helped the organization in its work in Riga and its regional branches in Kolka, Mazirbe, and Ventspils.

-The following years, the organisation continued to benefit from the support of the foundation.
-Therein, the renovation of a symbol of Livonian cultural consciousness - the Liiv People’s House in Mazirbe - was continued.
+Earlier, the Foundation also supported the renovation of a symbol of Livonian cultural consciousness - the Liiv People’s House in Mazirbe.
 The support was also provided for the improvement of the premises of the Liiv People’s House.

 About the Liiv People’s House